Nadirah Shakoor

 Nadirah Shakoor is an American singer, songwriter and recording artist.
 She is best known for her work as featured female vocalist in Jimmy Buffett's Coral Reefer Band, in the hip hop group Arrested Development and for her solo albums.
 She has one Grammy nomination.

 Career

 Arrested Development and Speech

 She was a female vocalist of the hip hop group Arrested Development, of which she was a member from 1993 until 1995.
 She was nominated for a Grammy Award for its second album, Zingalamaduni.
 Nadirah was also featured in Arrested Development's Unplugged DVD and album.

-Jimmy Buffett Coral Reefer Band
+Jimmy Buffett's Coral Reefer Band

 Shakoor joined the Jimmy Buffett's Coral Reefer Band in 1995, touring as its featured female vocalist.
-"Nod to the Storyteller" is Shakoor's tribute to Jimmy Buffett, who for the last 22 years has featured her as part of his show.
-Alongside Tina Gullickson, she is a dancer and a vocalist.
-In concerts Shakoor often has a number as lead vocalist and contributes secondary vocals to Buffett's "Son of a Son of a Sailor".
+Alongside Tina Gullickson, she was a dancer and a vocalist.
+In concerts, Shakoor often had a number as lead vocalist and contributed secondary vocals to Buffett's "Son of a Son of a Sailor".